MerlinMason/precursive/site/content/pages/_16.untitled-5/index.md

       Ability to fully assess the impact of changes on existing development / code base Provide regular feedback to the Engineering Lead to ensure awareness of progress or issues that could affect quality, content or timing of the delivery

-      How to Apply
+      ## How to Apply

       Send a CV and covering letter via this site
       Send personal projects or collaborations in Single Web Page Applications hosted in public ( or accessible ) code repositories ( GitHub, Bitbucket, Google Code… ) in order to show his abilities and code style ( not necessarily in the same technologies )

       NO AGENCIES PLEASE
-title: Untitled-5
+title: Front end dev
 fieldset: super_replicator
 template: custom_components
 tags: [ ]